NordicPlayground/nrf51-watchdog-resetreas-example/watchdog-simple-example/README.md

-Watchdog examples and RESETREAS register test
+watchdog-simple-example
 ==================

- This project contains code examples that show watchdog functionality and test of RESETREAS register.
+ This file shows simple watchdog functionality.

+ See main.c for a detailed description of the application behavior.

 Requirements
 ------------